Frank Yallop: Return to San Jose Earthquakes (2008–2013)

 The following season would see the club barely best their 2008 finish, as the Earthquakes ended second from last in the 2009 MLS season.
 The newly reborn club would see an upswing in their third season since their return.
 The Earthquakes would finish the regular season 8th place overall, earning their first playoff appearance in their current incarnation.
 The league performance was spearheaded by Chris Wondolowski who scored 18 goals en route to becoming MLS Golden Boot winner after only becoming an MLS starter late into the 2009 campaign.
 Yallop would lead the club to a shocking upset of the top team in the Eastern Conference, the New York Red Bulls, keeping New York's newly acquired Thierry Henry off the scoresheet in a 3–2 aggregate victory after a 1–0 home loss in San Jose.
 The Earthquakes would fall in the Eastern Conference final, a 1–0 loss to eventual MLS Cup champion Colorado Rapids.
 The following season would see the Earthquakes return to a near bottom of the table form, 14th out of 18 MLS clubs overall.
 Despite the poor form, the season and various transfers within would help to bring the team to new heights the following year.
 The Quakes would begin the 2012 MLS season with their best start in franchise history, securing 12 points in their first 5 matches.
 The good form would last throughout the regular season, propelling the team to finish with club records 66 points won and 72 goals scored.
 San Jose won the Supporters Shield the first trophy since their return in 2008 and second Shield overall.
 This shield was the first of Yallop's coaching career.
 The club would make their second playoff appearance in two years, but could not get past the rival LA Galaxy in the Western Conference semi-finals.
 Yallop would win his second ever MLS Coach of the Year award, 11 years after he won the award in his first season as a professional head coach.
+The Earthquakes 2013 season under Yallop would quickly turn from a good start to poor form, with two wins in their first three matches but only one more for the remaining nine, for a record of 3-6-6.
+Yallop and the club would mutually agree to part ways with the club on 7 June 2013, with assistant coach Mark Watson taking over the interim head coach role.